rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/VMWare/README.md

 # Tips and tricks you need for NetWorker ReST api

-# PowerShell with vCenter communcation
+# PowerShell with vCenter communication
 PowerShell is your friend when you need some Information from vCenter like UUID
 https://vwiki.co.uk/Virtual_Machine_PowerCLI_One-Liners
 [Mastering PowerCLI](https://searchvmware.techtarget.com/Mastering-PowerCLI-Using-Get-VM-to-work-with-virtual-machines)